PA Program Goals

 Demographics of Patients Seen by Students on Clinical Rotations

 The patient populations seen by our students while on clinical rotations are reflective of, and consistent with, the Indiana residents we serve.
-Our students learn from and evaluate patients of both genders, all ages and many ethnicities.
+Our students learn from and evaluate patients of all genders, ages and ethnicities.

 Ratings on Exit Surveys Regarding Sensitivity to Diversity